 - sound the alarm output for two seconds

 - light all lights on the keypad

 - sound the keypad buzzer for two seconds

 - test the main panel/PC5204 battery

-- send a System Test Reporting code, if programmed (See Section 5.7 "Communicator Reporting Codes").
+- send a System Test reporting code, if programmed (see Section 5.7.5 "Communicator Reporting Codes").

-• [5] - Enable DLS (Downloading)
+• [5] - Allow System Service

-When [5] is pressed the panel will turn on the downloading option for 6 hours.
-During this time the panel will answer incoming downloading calls (See Section 5.8 "Downloading").
+When [5] is pressed the panel will allow the installer to enter or exit Installer Programming and the panel will turn on the downloading option for 6 hours.
+During this time the panel will answer incoming downloading calls (see Section 5.8 "Downloading").